acelliott1218/task-smasher/README.md

 | Our Story       | our_story.html |
 | Sign Up         | signup.html    |

-Links on all pages navigated to the correct pages as exptected.
+Links on all pages navigated to the correct pages as expected.

 **Form Testing**